 How we test baby carriers and baby slings

-Don't waste money on a baby carrier or sling that's uncomfortable and tricky to get on and off.
-Our tests reveal the Best Buys for safe trips.
+Don't waste money on a baby carrier or baby sling that's uncomfortable, tricky to get on and off or won’t support your baby.
+Our tests reveal Best Buys for all your needs.

 - How clear are the instructions?

 Compare our baby carriers and slings reviews to discover the best and worst models, or read on to find out more about our testing.